 3D layers with additional data.
 For instance zoning, cultural heritage, groundwater protection areas and pollution.

-The option to define a project area yourself.
+The option to define a project area yourself and design complete urban development areas.
 The tool is able to search public geodata servers.
 This provides a collection of base data of every area.
 The software converts this data to a 3D model which can be used in the viewer.

-The option to add measures within the project area, including the effects on People, Planet, Profit, Project and Public.
-These effects will be aggregated in energy, mobility, sustainability, livability and water.
+The option to add measures within the project are.
+These effects will be aggregated in finance, mobility, sustainability, livability and water.

-View a demonstration movie of the 3D Geoviewer here
+View a demonstration movie of the 3DCityplanner here

 Collecting spatial information, combining sources and presenting it in a clear manner to the user.